jrkerns/pylinac/docs/source/topics/image_metrics.rst

    of the binary threshold of that blob is tracked.
 This is solely used for plotting.

 #.
 At each pass of the threshold, if more objects are detected, they are compared and potentially de-duplicated.
-   This is because if, e.g., we are looking for two images and one is found at a given threshold, it will likely continue to be found again and again at higher thresholds while we are searching for the second object.
+   This is because if, e.g., we are looking for two objects and one is found at a given threshold, it will likely continue to be found again and again at higher thresholds while we are searching for the second object.